wikiyodo/drone-mgmt/README.md

 ### Requirements

-- Install `mvn` globally
+- Linux Operating system
 - Install `docker `
 - Install `docker-compose`.
+- Install `mvn` (optional)

 ### Run project

-The script `./bin/start` can be executed to do all the runnings once all the above listed requirements are met.
+The script `./bin/start` can be executed start the application once all the above listed requirements are met.

 ### API Documentation